Wolverine971/9takes/src/blog/people/politicians/Alexandria-Ocasio-Cortez.md

 ### Shifting the Overton Window

 Perhaps AOC's most significant accomplishment has been her role in shifting the Overton window of political discourse.
-By fearlessly advocating for progressive policies once considered too radical, she's expanded the realm of what's politically possible.
+By advocating for progressive policies once considered too radical, she's expanded the realm of what's politically possible.

 This willingness to challenge the status quo is quintessential Type 6 behavior – questioning authority and pushing for change in the face of opposition.